jennybc/ethel/README.md

 # ethel

-The goal of ethel is to do good things and have fun doing them.
+The goal of ethel is to do good things and have lots of fun doing them.

 ## Installation